Luchy-B/Portfolio/README.md

 - [📝 License](#license)

-# 📖 [Portfolio Oluchi] <a name="about-project"></a>
+# 📖 [Portfolio] <a name="about-project"></a>

-**Portfolio Oluchi** is my portfolio project.
+**Portfolio** is my portfolio project.
 It contains a brief history about me and my profession as a web developer.
 It also contains information about my expereinces and languages I can handle should opportunity for employment presents itself.

 ## 🛠 Built With html and css<a name="built-with"></a>